 Would he prefer to play for a team where he can play major minutes and contribute to a potential World Championship?
 Obviously.
 Does that mean he’s ready to part ways?
 Of course not.

-Topics: Samuel Dalembert
+Tags: Samuel Dalembert